• HOME

 You really can’t go wrong with any of these snowcation adventures options in Northern Michigan.
 You will run out of time before you run out of fun!

 Big thanks to Nedra at AdventureMomBlog for sharing her Michigan snowcation winter adventures with us!
-Be sure to read about her other adventures (including curling and underwater hockey) on her blog!
+Be sure to read about her other adventures (including curling and underwater hockey) underwater hockey!

 Are you looking for a warmer adventure in Michigan?
 Make sure to check out Zehnder’s Splash Village in Frankenmuth!